 Anybody who’s thrown so much as a passing glance toward us here at All Fired Up in the Big Smoke knows that we kind of rankle at the hurled derision of the ‘career politician’ taunt.
-We happen to think, done well, politics can be a noble profession, and one which need not be subject to some arbitrary time line.
-New blood does not inherently mean good or better blood.
-It’s just new.

 But I will tell you that Councillor Raymond Cho is severely testing our laissez-faire attitude on this issue.